ComfyUI Extension: comfyui-moonpack

 - Enable

-to see matches wrapped in>>>match<<<
+test_modeto see matches wrapped in>>>match<<<without replacing

 VACE Looper Frame Mask Creator